EtchJetty/BinkFixTutorial/readme.md

 <img style="max-width: 50vw;" alt="A screenshot of VSCode's hex editor." src="docs/f1.png" title="Damn you version numbers!!!"></div>

-And have them match, and have Bink and Hades think your video is Bink 2.5?
+And save your file and have it match, and have Bink and Hades think your video is Bink 2.5?

 ...